veebch/Bip39-Dice/README.md

 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCz5BOU9J9pB_O0B8-rDjCWQ?label=YouTube&style=social)](https://www.youtube.com/channel/UCz5BOU9J9pB_O0B8-rDjCWQ)
 ## Overview

 These tools guide you through **offline** dice-throwing generation of a 24 word seed for a Bitcoin Wallet.
 The first 23 words are generated using paper and the glorious randomness of dice.
-Because the 24th is a checksum word, a list of 8 valid candidate words are calculated using the Python script [24thword.py](/24thword.py).
+Because the 24th is a checksum word, it must be chosen from a list of 8 valid candidate words are calculated using the Python script [24thword.py](/24thword.py).

 The PDF file contains both the instructions for making your seed phrase and the [BIP39](https://www.halborn.com/blog/post/what-is-a-bip39) list.